 We are dependent upon building material suppliers for a continuous flow of raw materials.
 Whenever possible, we utilize standard products available from multiple sources.
-In the past, such raw materials have been generally available to us in adequate supply.
-However, increased construction activity and demand for building materials, coupled with the ongoing effects of the COVID-19 pandemic, led to supply chain disruptions and longer construction cycle times during 2021 and 2022.
-During 2023, we began to see improvements in our supply chains and in turn improvement in our construction cycle times.
+In the past, such raw materials have been generally available to us in adequate supply, however, during 2021 increased construction activity and demand for building materials, coupled with the ongoing effects of the COVID-19 pandemic, has led to supply chain disruptions and longer construction cycle times.